GoGagoo/GoGagoo/README.md

 Web Developer (FullStack)
 -------------------------

 I've learning to code for 2 years.
-I started with Python, but have really found a passion for Full-Stack development, presentation and design some stuff
+I started with HTML/CSS/Javascript, but have really found a passion for Full-Stack development, presentation and design some stuff

 * 🌍  Based in Ekaterinburg (mostly) or Erevan
 * ✉️  You can contact me at [gagika57@gmail.com](mailto:gagika57@gmail.com)